NASA-AMMOS/3DTilesRendererJS/README.md

 deleteCamera( camera : Camera ) : boolean
 ```

-Removes the given camera from being accounted for when traversing the tileset.
+Removes the given camera from being accounted for when traversing the tile set.
 Returns `false` if the camera was not tracked.

 ### .setResolution